elasticdog/elasticdog-com/quartz/content/Inbox.md

 ---

+- Story of quality and the goal of making 100 of something in a month versus making 1 of something in a month that is a representation of your "best work".

+- xkcd Ten Thousand https://xkcd.com/1053/ and taking things for granted as "common knowledge".
+Too many things to learn and always new info.
+How else can we quantify added knowledge and how much we don't actual know (or ever will)?
+Also related to importance of lifelong learning.

 - Three interrelated topics on spelling alphabets, mnemonic encoding (pgp, signal fingerprints), and word lists.
 Clarity of communication (password character ambiguity), related to encoding schemes (Code book), cultures, internationalization.
 Licensing as well (Lexibomb word list).

 - Preservation of knowledge or work (word lists), how do you make an archive discoverable?
 Related to lost knowledge, bit rot, and what is important to retain from history?